-Featuring over 100 works by some 35 artists, Canada and Impressionism: New Horizons presents a fresh perspective on the reception and spread of Impressionism in Canadian art.
+Featuring more than 100 works by 36 artists, Canada and Impressionism: New Horizons offers new perspectives on the influence of Impressionism in Canadian art.

-Through thematic sections, visitors will see styles of painting ranging from the early Barbizon School to Impressionism, and follow in the footsteps of Canadian artists to locations around the world.
+Through seven thematic sections, visitors will see works reflecting the influence of the Barbizon School to early Post-Impressionism, follow in the footsteps of Canadian artists from North America to North Africa, and learn how Impressionism ushered in new ways of seeing and depicting life in Canada.

 Organized by the National Gallery of Canada